Africa's Next Top Model: West Africa's Next Top Model

 In 2008, a similar adaptation titled West Africa's Next Top Model was planned and would have featured contestants originating from the West African countries of Côte d'Ivoire, Ghana, Sierra Leone, Senegal, Liberia and Nigeria.
 The competition was also supposed to be hosted by Oluchi Onweagba.
-Auditions began in March 2009, but due to unknown reasons, the series was left without a station and never aired, and no contestants were selected.
+Auditions began in March 2009, but for unknown reasons, the series was left without a station and never aired, and no contestants were selected.
 On 12 February 2016, a federal high court in Abuja dismissed preliminary objections regarding a ₦780 billion copyright lawsuit by Chudi Charles, CEO of International Pageant and Films, against Onweagba for infringing his West Africa's Next Top Model trademark, which he had registered in 2003; After filing the lawsuit against Onweagba, as well as the Nigerian Copyright Commission, Etisalat Nigeria, Guinness Nigeria Plc, Mtech, Multichoice Nigeria and CBS, Onweagba and the other defendants filed an objection in which they argued that they had obtained the rights to host Africa's Next Top Model from Tyra Banks, the executive producer and host of America's Next Top Model.
 The objection was dismissed after the defendants were unable to produce a superior title to back up their claims of ownership.